 Right now there are over 300 children in the foster care system of Cherokee County.
 Having been removed from their familiar homes, these precious children are now in the custody of the State of Georgia.
-Every one of them desire to be in a safe and loving home.
-They want to know that things are going to be okay.
-And the very parents that they were taken from want their children to be safe and loved as well.
+Every one of them desires to be in a safe and loving home and they want to know that things are going to be okay and the very parents from whom they were taken want their children to be safe and loved as well.

 WeFoster has three strategic areas for families or individuals to be involved that make up the Community of Care - Mentors, Respite Families, and Foster Families.
 We are looking for families and individuals to serve in all of these areas within WeFoster.